Key to Restoring the Middle Blue River to Gold Medal Status might be Phosphorus

 The point is that no matter the amount of phosphorus applied, it will take time for the dynamics of the stream to equilibrate as the chain of cause and effect ripples through the food web up to the trout.
 How patient is Jones if he doesn't see results right away?

 How are they going to add the phosphorus to the stream?

 By dropping barrels of liquid fertilizer in the river, the concentration can be calculated to control how much is added to the system.
 (In most watersheds, the application of fertilizer causes more ecological harm than good).
 The key will be to add enough to get the trout fat, but not so much to throw the ecosystem out of balance.
 It is possible though.
 On Calgary's Bow River, trout grow exceptionally large below the two municipal wastewater treatment plants; the result of warm phosphorus-rich effluent leaving the plants.

 Is this a bad idea?

-Well, there are lots of variables at play which could make it hard to pinpoint what's working and what's not working.
+Well, there are lots of variables at play that could make it hard to pinpoint what's working and what's not working.
 Further, what happens downstream from the experimental stretch?
-That phosphorus might make it's way into the Colorado River downstream with unknown consequences.
-Nonetheless, the Blue River Watershed Group supports this project, and has even proposed similar ideas in the past.
+That phosphorus might make its way into the Colorado River downstream with unknown consequences.
+Nonetheless, the Blue River Watershed Group supports this project and has even proposed similar ideas in the past.
 Plus there might be potential to influence how tailwater fisheries are managed across the West in the future, with many trout fisheries downstream of large reservoirs.

 DWAs Final Word